deanak1987/mlops-project/README.md

 * GitHub Actions CI/CD for automatic deployment to AWS EC2 on push to main.

 ## To Run:
+### Configure and Deploy AWS EC2 Instance
+Deploy t2.micro with the following settings:
+* Ubuntu 22.04
+* RSA key pair (I titled mine mlops-key.pem)
+* Create a security group to allow access to:
+  * Port 22 for SSH pointed at your respective IP addresss
+  * Port 80 open to 0.0.0.0/0 for HTTP
+  * Ports 8000, 9090, 3000 open to 0.0.0.0/0 for FastAPI, Prometheus, and Grafana
+* Spot pricing since the machine is not intended to be running very long

+Alternatively, a template can be cheated for ease of deployment

+Launch the instance

 ### Clone Repository
 ```
 git clone https://github.com/deanak1987/mlops-project.git